vecnathewhisperd0/nethunter-store-website/_docs/Inclusion_How-To.md

-A more advanced alternative for application inclusion is to write a NetHunter Store metadata file for the application yourself, and propose inclusion by filing a git merge request on the NetHunter Store application metadata repository ([nethunter-storedata GitLab repository](https://gitlab.com/kalilinux/nethunter/store/nethunter-storedata/)).
+A more advanced alternative for application inclusion is to write a NetHunter Store metadata file for the application yourself, and propose inclusion by filing a git merge request on the NetHunter Store application metadata repository ([nethunter-store-data GitLab repository](https://gitlab.com/kalilinux/nethunter/store/nethunter-store-data/)).
 This will lead to much quicker inclusion as the already-available metadata file will reduce the burden on reviewers when inspecting your proposed metadata; the submitter assumes responsibility of providing a correct metadata file.